Get Rid of LinkedIn Email Spam in a Few Easy Steps

 DoNotPay Can Do a Lot More to Help You With Your Day-to-Day Problems

 Taking care of unwanted emails on LinkedIn is just one of the many features that DoNotPay offers.
 If you find it challenging to organize your time to deal with things like parking tickets, class-action lawsuits, or robocalls, DoNotPay has your back.
-You can get the app on your web browser or the iOS app store, and save time on a variety of day-to-day nuisances.
+You can get the app on your web browser, and save time on a variety of day-to-day nuisances.

 Here’s a list of things the app can make easier to do: